-The offence can only be committed on a road (rather than 'on a road or other public place') and therefore if you are in a McDonalds car park (or similar) then you would have a defence to using a mobile phone on a road.
+The offence can only be committed on a road (rather than 'on a road or other public place') and therefore if you are in a McDonalds car park or similar then you would likely have a defence to using a mobile phone on a road.

-The offence is subject to a £200 fixed penalty and 6 penalty points or at court, a fine of up to £1000 and 6 penalty points or discretionary disqualification of any length.
+The offence is subject to a £200 fixed penalty and 6 penalty points.
+If the matter is dealt with at court then the there is a fine of up to £1000 and 6 penalty points or discretionary disqualification of any length.